hputnam/Poc_RAPID/RAnalysis/data/Tagseq_zymo_genohub/20240424_Pverrucosa_raw_qc.md

 # Trimming reads

+The intial QC showed that Read1 had high unique reads and Read2 had high amount of duplicated reads.
+This is from the library prep process where the polyA priming generates reads that are characterized as having redundancy by FastQC, whereas the UMIs on Read1 result in FastQC characterizing them as unique.

-The intial QC showed that the read information is inverted from what is described in the Zymo library prep kit for the Zymo-Seq SwitchFree 3' mRNA library prep (Cat R3008).
-So here we are analyzing Read 1 which contains the data and not Read 2 which contains the UMI and mostly adapter.
+The Zymo library prep kit for the Zymo-Seq SwitchFree 3' mRNA library prep (Cat R3008) recommends to only anlyze Read 2.
+I was worried about the amount of duplicated reads in Read2, so first I only analyzed Read1 which contains the P5 adapter, UMI + 6V, Oligo dT and then the insert.
+This requires both adapter trimming and trimming X number of bases in from the front of Read 1 to get to the Insert.

+# Read 1 Analysis

 ```
 nano /data/putnamlab/hputnam/Pverr_Larvae_Devo/scripts/trimQC_R1.sh